 ...copy that long password and paste it into a text file by saving it.
-Edit the turn configuration file: sudo nano /etc/turnserver.conf ...in this file we will have to uncomment (delete #) only the following lines: use-auth-secret (on the above line put the long password we just saved in a text file) user=nobody:a new password (a new password this for kurento, to your liking, you have to save to a text file that we will later need it too)) realm=your real domain ...change company.org to your real domain stale-nonce=0 ...change 600 to 0 (zero) log-file=/var/log/turnserver/turnserver.log (above change /var/log/turnserver.log to /var/log/turnserver/turnserver.log) ...exit the nano editor by pressing the Ctrl+x keys, ask if you save and press Y and then Enter to exit.
-7) ----- Setting Up OpenMeetings 5.0.0 with Kurento media server-----At first place edit kurento-media-server: sudo nano /etc/default/kurento-media-server

-...and modifie if is a different user name at the following line, leaving it like this:
+Edit the turn configuration file: sudo nano /etc/turnserver.conf ...in this file we will have to uncomment (delete #) only the following lines: use-auth-secret (on the above line put the long password we just saved in a text file) realm=your real domain ...change company.org to your real domain stale-nonce=0 ...change 600 to 0 (zero) log-file=/var/log/turnserver/turnserver.log (above change /var/log/turnserver.log to /var/log/turnserver/turnserver.log) ...exit the nano editor by pressing the Ctrl+x keys, ask if you save and press Y and then Enter to exit.
+7) ----- Setting Up OpenMeetings 5.1.0 with Kurento media server-----At first place edit kurento-media-server: sudo nano /etc/default/kurento-media-server ...and modifie if is a different user name at the following line, leaving it like this: DAEMON USER="nobody"